streamx-dev/streamx-commerce-accelerator/terraform/README.md

   brew install streamx-dev/preview-tap/streamx
   ```

 1. Run deploy StreamX script.
-It will modify `.env` file in your project.
+It will modify [`.env`](../.env) file in your project.
 That file contains
    ingestion tokens.

    *Do not commit these changes!*
    ```shell
    ./scripts/deploy-streamx.sh
    ```
+2. Store and share [`.env`](../.env) with your team members.
+Values from this file are required for manual Cloud setup and Cloud data ingestion described in [README](../README.md).
-2. Publish data to cloud.
+3. Publish data to cloud.
    ```shell
    ./scripts/cloud-publish-all.sh
    ```